Peer-Academic Mentor Program

 What are my responsibilities as a PAM?

-The undergraduate peer mentor provides a variety of consulting services to students enrolled in first-year writing courses (Eng.
-1101 and Eng.
-1102) at Clayton State University.
+The undergraduate peer mentor provides a variety of consulting services to students enrolled in writing-intensive courses at Clayton State University.
 The mentor serves as an aid and resource, not an editor.
 Mentors facilitate writing as a process to help cultivate critical thinking while growing a community of writers.

 What are the requirements for becoming a PAM?